 - Two identical passport photos (2 inches by 2 inches) taken within the last six (6) months.
 Passport photographs must be on special paper and require a special background, so applicants should specifically request a passport photo when acquiring them outside of the City.
 The City does provide passport photography services for a $15 charge for a pair of passport photos.
 Photography studios, copy centers, and travel agents may also provide passport photo services for a similar fee.

 - Proof of citizenship.
-This requirement can be satisfied by an original U.S. Birth Certificate with a raised seal, a certified copy of your birth certificate issued by the Vital Statistics Department of a State Registrar's Office from the state in which you were born, a previously issued passport, or a certificate of naturalization.
+This requirement can be satisfied by an original United States birth certificate with a raised seal, a certified copy of your birth certificate issued by the Vital Statistics Department of a State Registrar's Office from the state in which you were born, a previously issued passport, or a certificate of naturalization.
 These original documents will be submitted with your application and returned to you when your passport is issued.
 (The Passport Application (DS-11) outlines Proof of Citizenship requirements.)

 - Not accepted: Please note that hospital birth certificates are not acceptable for proof of citizenship, neither are California abstract birth certificates and some Texas abstract birth certificates.